bolner/FastCGI-bench/README.md

 # FastCGI-Bench - NodeJS vs .NET Core

-The goal of this project to demonstrate that a `.NET Core` web application can reach the performance of a `NodeJS` one, if it uses only async techniques for handling input/output.
+The goal of this project is to demonstrate that a `.NET Core` web application can reach the performance of a `NodeJS` one if it uses only async techniques for handling input/output.
 Since I was unable to find a fully async FastCGI client library for .NET Core, I've developed one: [AsyncFastCGI.NET](https://github.com/bolner/AsyncFastCGI.NET).

 These are the tested FastCGI libraries: